liuweiGL/vite-plugin-mkcert/README.md

 ## Nuxt.js Quickstart

 Recent version of Nuxt.js use vite under the hood.
-You can still use this plugin to create a certificate but you need to manually specify the certificaate for the devserver.
+You can still use this plugin to create a certificate but you need to manually specify the certificate for the devserver.

 1. Installation dependencies